missionpinball/mpf-docs/hardware/index.rst

 Not only does this give you a choice of what type of pinball control hardware you want to use, it also means that you have the flexibility to change your hardware at any time without having to change any game code.
-You could even release a game code update that works on multiple platforms—-all with the same code!
+You could even release a game code update that works on multiple platforms—all with the same code!

 `Here's a demo video <https://www.youtube.com/watch?v=_Zw_cHw2CXY>`_ of us